faceyspacey/universal-demo/README.md

 ## Contributing
 We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run cm` to make commits.
 A command-line form will appear, requiring you answer a few questions to automatically produce a nicely formatted commit.
 If you see anything wrong, feel free to make a PR.

+## More from FaceySpacey in Reactlandia
+- [redux-first-router](https://github.com/faceyspacey/redux-first-router).
+It's made to work perfectly with *Universal*.
+Together they comprise our *"frameworkless"* approach to what Next.js does.